 Beneficial exercise doesn’t have to leave you gasping for air or a puddle of sweat on the floor.
 Simply get moving and let your body do the rest.

 Temperatures are improving, which makes it the perfect time to get outside for a walk.
 Can’t get out, try this – 10 sit-to-stands, 10 wall/counter pushups, and 10 big marches or high knees.

 And, yes, sex just might fit this category as well. 👏

-And then, next year’s cold and flu season will come again.
+And when cold and flu season comes again, you’ll be better prepared.
 The steps you take today may provide exponential benefits tomorrow.
 Don’t wait to invest in your body’s natural defense system.

 Wishing you all the best in health,